alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 Please use the template below to report what you have been working on.
 Try to update this as you work.

+Please reference stories and the individual tasks/issues.
-Please include full details for stories or issues and include links.
+Please include links.

 Please indicate any work that is new, or otherwise not included on the project board.
 For example, this may be an emergent task, providing support or expertise to other teams.